 Can the researcher exert control over the data display?

-When screening a site for data availability, it’s crucial to look out for options to exert control about which data is shown.
+When screening a site for data availability, it’s crucial to look out for options to exert control over which data is shown.

 You can sort products alphabetically, which - arguably - isn’t related to popularity, and may hence be a better sampling scheme if you’re interested in random samples.